FoamScience/of-unit-testing-paper/README.md

 ### OGL/OBR
 This section contains details of the docker file for the [OGL](https://github.com/hpsim/OGL) integration tests with [OBR](https://github.com/OBR).

 **Note:** The docker file builds the complete workflow, including running the integration tests and doing data validation.
-The complete integration test folder can be found under `$HOME/OGL_integration_tests`.
-The folder contains a workspace folder with the integration test cases identified by a UID and a view folder with descriptive names of the test cases and symlinks to the original workspace folder.
-The view is structured as follows, with different subfolders representing different parameter variations.
+The complete integration test folder can be found in the docker container under `$HOME/OGL_integration_tests`.
+The folder contains a workspace folder with the integration test cases identified by a UID.
+Additionally, a view folder with descriptive names of the test cases and symlinks to the original workspace folder is present.
+The view is structured is shown below

 ```
 view/